genevate/style_guides/business/distributed_employees.md

 ## Things to Avoid

-- Don't allow snippy-comments to be said.
+- Avoid snippy-comments and feedback.
-- Don't allow passive aggressive responses.
+- Avoid passive aggressive responses.
-- Don't allow any type of mean, aggressive, or jerk-like behavior.
+- Avoid any type of mean, aggressive, or jerk-like behavior.

 ## Resources